decvalts/child/README.md

 ## A repo for modifications made to the CHILD model during PhD work

 The main additions are in tStorm, tStormGrid modules, but there are also minor changes to a few of the other linked source files (see storm_grid branch for history)

+Main source files and modules are in Child/Code/